 Students are required to spend a minimum of 160 hours a month (at least 40 hours/week) and a minimum of 20 days in the practice setting for both the community IPPE and the APPEs, and a minimum of 120 hours over 3 weeks (at least 40 hours/week) and a minimum of 15 days in the practice setting for the institutional IPPE.
-Students are expected to spend a minimum of 40 unpaid hours in the practice site weekly.
-Breaks and additional hours may also be scheduled.
+Students are expected to spend a minimum of 40 unpaid hours in the practice site weeklyBreaks and additional hours may also be scheduled.
 It is suggested that this time be divided into five 8-hour days, though preceptors may design different student work schedules that best suit their practice or to ensure students are having the best learning experiences.
 Practice sites may require students to work more than 40 hours per week.
 Students should adopt the same work schedule as their preceptor or the co-preceptor to whom they are assigned.
 This may include evening, night or weekend hours.
 If rotation days fall below the minimum of 20 days, or 15 days for the institutional IPPE, due to holidays, the preceptor will attempt to build in extra rotation time to ensure students complete 160 hours (or 120 hours for the institutional IPPE) of practice experience (equivalent of 20 days, or 15 days for the institutional IPPE).
 Based on what works best for the site/preceptor, examples could be longer rotation days, extra shifts on evenings/weekends, etc. The preceptor may also require attendance at local professional society meetings and/or CE programs.
 Any need for alterations in the daily schedule, either by the student or the preceptor, should be addressed during the first days of the practice experience.
+The P3 IPPE course is concurrent with the fall and spring semesters for 1 afternoon a week for 10 weeks.

-Students at the UNM College of Pharmacy who successfully complete all 12 practice experiences (3 IPPEs + 9 APPEs) will be certified for a minimum of 1,500 hours of practical experience, meeting licensure practice requirements of the New Mexico Board of Pharmacy.
+Students at the UNM College of Pharmacy who successfully complete all 12 practice experiences (3 IPPEs + 9 APPE courses) will be certified for a minimum of 1,500 hours of practical experience, meeting licensure practice requirements of the New Mexico Board of Pharmacy.